mconah/mconah/README.md

 ## I am Mmaduabuchi Camillus Onah
-#### Deep Learning Engineer, Python Expert, Web developer, Rust and JavaScript learner.
+#### Deep Learning Engineer and Web developer with expertise in Python and JavaScript.
 ###### I am also an intern at Quantum and Generative AI Services LTD where I work as a Research Intern (AI Applications)

 ##### My core interest is in AGI and I strive to ensure African inclusion in the AI revolution.